Software and Programming I

 Module description

-This module discusses the basic procedural and object-oriented features of the Java programming language.
+In this module we discuss the basic procedural and object-oriented features of the Java programming language.
 You will learn how to edit, compile and run small Java programs.

 Learning objectives